Transport properties of stochastic fluids: Introduction

 In our previous work on model H we considered a static background in a box of volume $(La)^3$ both at and away from the critical point and performed a number of checks \cite{Chattopadhyay:2024jlh,Chattopadhyay:2024bcv}.
 We studied the renormalization of the shear viscosity away from the critical point, known as the ``stickiness of sound (or shear)'' \cite{Kovtun:2011np}.
 We verified dynamic scaling near the critical point, and measured the dynamic scaling exponent $z$ in two and three-dimensional fluids.

 In the present work we wish to go further and study transport properties of critical and non-critical fluids.
 We explore the logarithmic divergence of the shear viscosity in non-critical two-dimensional fluids, and the critical divergence of both the shear viscosity and the thermal conductivity in two and three dimensions.
+We will examine the critical dynamics in model H, as well as in a truncation in which the self-adevection of the momentum density is neglected.
+We refer to this truncation as model H0 \footnote{Different names are used in the literature.
+Indeed, Hohenberg and Halperin use ``model H'' for the truncation we call model H0.}.
 We have several goals in mind.
 First, we want to provide additional consistency checks for our methods.
 Second, we wish to obtain numerical values for the critical exponents associated with transport properties that are independent of additional assumptions or truncations.
 Finally, we want to provide a baseline for studies of the importance of critical transport behavior in expanding fluids.

 The manuscript is structured as follows: In Sect.~\ref{sec:transport} we quickly review the equations of motion of model H, as well as different approaches to measuring transport properties.
 We focus, in particular, on Kubo relations.
 In Sect.~\ref{sec:theory} we summarize theoretical expectations in the non-critical and critical regimes.
 Numerical results are described in Sect.~\ref{sec:num}, and a brief outlook is provided in Sect.~\ref{sec:sum}.